Air Source Heat Pump Cost UK (2026 Guide)

 How Much Does the Boiler Upgrade Scheme Reduce the Cost?

-Good to know: The grant is applied through the installer, not claimed back later by the homeowner.
+Good to know: The grant is usually applied through the installer, rather than claimed back later by the homeowner.

 Read About Grants →